The Alford American Family Association

 1896, 6, 17.
 Reuben G. & w, Mary E., & minor s, Newell G. recrq [received by request]

-On his 1917 WWI Draft Registration Card (Ancestry.com), Newell is age 29, a married mining engineer at the St. Bernard Mining Company, living in Earlington, Hopkins Co., KY.
+On his 1917 WWI Draft Registration Card (Ancestry), Newell is age 29, a married mining engineer at the St. Bernard Mining Company, living in Earlington, Hopkins Co., KY.
 He confirms his full name, birth date, and birth place.
 He claims exemption as a member of the Religious Society of Friends.
 He is medium height with gray eyes and black hair.

 The name Gilder came from Unity Gilder, wife of William Alford.